Research Projects

 Better Together: Identifying Collaborative Research Priorities and Literature Gaps in Child Maltreatment Research

-The Better Together project, aims to create partnerships between youth, caregivers, clinicians, and researchers to identify key research priorities to guide the future of child maltreatment treatment, and prevention in Canada.
-Historically, there has been over-reliance on caregivers’ reports which resulted in biased understanding of child maltreatment experiences.
-In line with the saying “nothing about us, without us”, capturing the perspective of youth who have experienced abuse and neglect is needed to inform the next meaningful steps in research to make sure it is relevant, efficient, and cost-effective.
-This project will culminate in a priority setting partnership at which we collaboratively establish the top ten research priorities for child maltreatment research in Canada.
+The Better Together project created partnerships between youth, caregivers, clinicians, and researchers to identify key research priorities that would guide the future of child maltreatment treatment, and prevention in Canada.
+Historically, there has been over-reliance on caregivers’ reports which resulted in a biased understanding of child maltreatment experiences.
+In line with the saying “nothing about us, without us”, the project recognized that capturing the perspectives of youth who had experienced abuse and neglect was needed to inform the next meaningful steps in research and ensure it was relevant, efficient, and cost-effective.
+This project has culminated in a priority setting partnership where we collaboratively established the top ten research priorities for child maltreatment research in Canada.

 Interested in our research?